Module 2: Essentials for Research Data#

 βœ… Read the TU Delft RDM framework

-Research data is any information that has been collected, observed, generated or created to validate research findings.
+Research data is any information and/or (digital) object that has been collected, observed, generated or created to validate research findings.

 Depending on the discipline you work in, research data can be collected or produced in different ways.
 You can capture them in real-time (e.g. sensors, images), you can collect them using laboratory instruments and they can derive from interviews or numerical simulations, among others.